Raspberry Pi 4

 Create a Yocto image

-Step 1: Set up your Yocto build
+Step 1: Create a Yocto build

 • In the “sources” directory, clone the following repositories: